penfwang/penfwang.github.io/README.md

 06/2019 - 08/2019 Internship, Department of Data Banking in Zhongyuan Bank;
 Responsible for daily business data statistics, and produce routine business data reports by using SQL, including user analysis, operation analysis, product analysis, and in-depth special analysis of key projects.

+## Journal Reviews

+IEEE Transaction on Evolutionary Computation
+IEEE Transaction on Cybernetics
+IEEE Transactions on Emerging Topics in Computational Intelligence Memetic Computing
+Information Sciences
+Applied Soft Computing

+# #Conferneces involved

+IEEE Congress on Evolutionary Computation (CEC)
+The Genetic and Evolutionary Computation Conference (GECCO) International Conference on the Applications of Evolutionary Computation Australasian Joint Conference on Artifical Intelligence

 ## Acknowledgments